 Balancing speed, cost, and quality

 Rushing development can result in poor quality, while excessive refinement can delay launches.
+Finding the right balance helps maintain standards and reduce software development cost without sacrificing performance.

 How to overcome it